QuanDev2/QuanDev2/README.md

 - Git
 - Linux CLI
 - HTML, CSS, SASS

+## Other Programming Experience

+Aside from the web technologies above, I'm also familiar with Python and C/C++.

 #### I'm always eager to expand the depth and breadth of my skills